 NY mayor-elect’s daughter tells of substance abuse

-NEW YORK (AP) — The 19-year-old daughter of New York City Mayor-elect Bill de Blasio opened up Tuesday about her personal struggles, saying she spent years battling substance abuse and depression.
+NEW YORK (AP) — The 19-year-old daughter of New York City Mayor-elect Bill de Blasio has opened up about her personal struggles, saying she spent years battling substance abuse and depression.

 “It made it easier, the more I drank and did drugs, to share some common ground with people,” she said, speaking under soft lights with piano music tinkling in the background.
 “It didn’t start out as, like, a huge thing for me, but then it became a really huge thing for me.”

 She said she thought she could escape the problem by leaving for college in California, but her sense of “physical insecurity” only grew worse.

 “My mom was trying really hard to help me and my dad was doing the same, but obviously he was really busy,” she said.
 “They were both very emotionally committed to trying to find out some way to get me better.”